 First, let’s be honest; as you’ve probably realized, there’s no magic one size fits all price.
 What you charge depends largely on the following 5 factors: location, experience, type of client, time invested, and expenses.
 If you haven’t taken time to break all that down yet for your business, there’s no time like the present!
 I go in-depth on all these in a previous post, How to Price Photography Services.

 Before we get too far, you’ll also want to decide what business model is right for you, relative to your photography genre.
 Will your packages include only your actual services without any files or products?
 Will you be doing In Person Sales?
+Will you sell photos online?
 Are you thinking of including digital files or products?

 As a Family and Personal Brand Portrait photographer and filmmaker, I’ve tried combinations of all the above.
 As we dive into this, I want to remind you again; there’s no “wrong” way to do this.
 There are methods that work with your life and skill level right now, and there are some that don’t.
 Never forget that YOU are the owner of your business, and have the flexibility to change your pricing and selling workflow if they aren’t right for you anymore.
 Sometimes this means losing clients…with good planning and some risks, it can result in gaining more of your ideal clients.

 The 7 Elements you should consider when pricing your packages

 Let’s consider what might be included for services.
 The list below will help you clearly state to clients what items are included in their fee.
 Keep in mind, what will actually be included in your packages varies widely depending on your genre.
 For instance, hair and makeup artist services will make your headshot or family sessions feel very high end.
 However, they don’t make as much sense for sports photography!